groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/jp2-to-ppsm.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-JP2"
+        - icon: "far fa-image"
           title: " About JP2 File Format"
           content: |
             JPEG 2000 (JP2) is an image coding system and state-of-the-art image compression standard.
 Designed, using wavelet technology JPEG 2000 can code lossless content in any quality at once.
 Moreover, without any substantial penalty in coding efficiency, JPEG 2000  have the capability to access and decode the same content efficaciously into a variety of other resolutions and qualities.
 The code streams in JPEG 2000 is significantly scalable having regions of interest that provide the facility for spatial random access.
 Possessing Up to 16384 diverse components with the dimensions in terapixels, and precision that can be high as 38 bits/sample.

           link: "https://docs.fileformat.com/image/jp2/"

     format:
         # format loop
-        - icon: "far fa-file-PPSM"
+        - icon: "far fa-file-powerpoint"
           title: " About PPSM File Format"
           content: |
             Files with PPSM extension represent Macro-enabled Slide Show file format created with Microsoft PowerPoint 2007 or higher.
 Another similar file format is PPTM which differs in opening with Microsoft PowerPoint in editable format instead of running as Slide Show.
 When run as slide show, the PPSM file shows the presentation slides with contents intact in the slide show and is in read-only mode by default.
 PPSM files can still be edited in Microsoft PowerPoint by opening it in PowerPoint.